 Each week had content, surveys, and experimental responses.

 When I think back about my time in the program, there is a special place in my heart for that first group of kids.

 For one thing, we all figured out how to do distance learning together.

 This is what I learned from those moments that I unequivocally, without a doubt think that anyone who is figuring out distance learning must know…

 It’s going to have bumps in the road

-Your first day or so working on an online platform, something will go wrong.
+On your first day or so working on an online platform through distance learning, something will go wrong.

 Many things may go wrong.

 If you have six hours’ worth of lessons planned on your very first day, take a deep breath….there’s a really good chance it’s not going to happen.